What are the responsibilities and job description for the Administrative Aide III position at Prince George's County, MD Government?

 Examples of Work

-- Willingly and cooperatively performs tasks and duties which may not be specifically listed in the class specification or position description, but which are within the general occupational category and responsibility level typically associated with the employee's class of work.
+- Perform tasks and duties that may not be specifically in the job description but are within the general occupational categories and task responsibility level.

 Qualifications